 25. iReward Chart — Lets You Reward Your Kids’ Behavior When They Complete Their To-Do Lists

 Traditional reward charts are great, but they often rip, get lost, and run out of sticker space very quickly. iReward Chart works like a regular reward chart, but in a digital version so you can customize it to meet your kid’s routines.
 Aside from usual tasks such as brushing teeth, the mobile app lets you add abstract concepts to the table, including “Sharing” and “Patience”.
 Once children tick something off from their to-do list, they get rewarded with colorful stars.
 Completing a whole week of tasks earns them a larger prize you can tailor to your preferences, like an additional $2 of pocket money or a whole hour of screen time.
 And the app will back up and sync your reward charts between different devices so both parents can keep up with your kid’s achievements.

 Managing Your ADD/ADHD Symptoms Gets Easier With Appropriate Mobile Apps

 Technology can help kids and adults with ADHD take control of their symptoms by offering reminders, minimizing disturbances, and more.
 The easiest way to utilize it is by downloading appropriate apps on your mobile devices so you make the most of them at home, work, school, or on the go.

 However, finding the apps that work for you or your loved ones isn’t an easy task since many can make ADD symptoms worse.
-I put over 100 apps to the test but felt confident to shortlist only 25 that provide great resources without overstimulating your brain.
-Download as many as you’d like at once — or test one and bookmark this page if you want to add to your app list in the future.
+I tested more than 100 apps and narrowed down the selection to 25 that offer valuable features without overwhelming you.
+You can download as many as you wish in one go, or try out one and save this page to add more apps to your list later on.